Information For Parents & Families

 What is the financial obligation?

 There is a financial commitment associated with a joining a fraternity or sorority.
 The fees (called “dues”) go toward the local and Inter/Nationals chapter operating expenses.
 Financial obligations differ among individual chapters.
 New members can expect to pay higher dues their first semester than in subsequent semesters.
 Additional costs throughout the semester will go toward chapter events, pictures, fundraisers, conference trips for leaders, t-shirts, etc. While your student is participating in the recruitment process, encourage them to ask about the financial obligations of membership.
-The Interfraternity and Panhellenic Councils at Linfield College also assess council dues to each new and active member of the fraternity and sorority community at Linfield College.
+The Interfraternity and Panhellenic Councils at Linfield University also assess council dues to each new and active member of the fraternity and sorority community at Linfield University.
 These dues are charged to chapters each semester your student is a member of a Greek organization.
 The fee is $15 for Interfraternity & Panhellenic Council members.
 The fee goes toward increased safety initiatives and resources as well as educational and Greek unity activities.

 What are the social aspects of fraternity and sorority membership?

-The fraternity and sorority community at Linfield College is making serious efforts to create a more responsible and safe environment for its members at social events.
+The fraternity and sorority community at Linfield University is making serious efforts to create a more responsible and safe environment for its members at social events.
 All fraternities and sororities have strict policies regulating the consumption of alcohol for underage members and guests, and all organizations are held accountable for violations of their respective governing council's social policy by the College and their governing council and advisor(s).